NEI-AAUAV/Platform/README.md

 The following is a set of guidelines for contributing to the NEI website.

+### General

+Code and name everything in English.
+Only use Portuguese for terms that are more easily understood in Portuguese than in English.

 ### Branching

 These are some branching name conventions to keep the consistency and improve team production.
 For starters, the branch names are all separeted by hyphens.